The deadline for pitches is November 1, 2022. Please send pitches to pitch[AT]briarpatchmagazine.com with the subject

 The winner will receive $600 for a feature article, photo essay, or graphic narrative that examines the politics, culture, environmental issues, and/or activism present in Canada’s North.
 The best pitch will be selected by Briarpatch’s staff, and developed into a feature that will be published in the January 2023 issue of Briarpatch Magazine.

 Briarpatch seeks to publish writing on social and environmental justice – we’re interested in decolonization, land defense, feminism, poverty, and workers’ rights, among other topics.
-Take a look at the features that were developed from 2018, 2019, and 2020's winning pitches: a feature about food, family, and finding queerness in Inuit Nunangat; a feature about tourism, climate change, and cultural preservation in Old Crow; and a feature about the colonial practices of the Northwest Territories Housing Corporation.
+Take a look at the features that were developed from 2018, 2019, 2020, and 2021's winning pitches: a feature about food, family, and finding queerness in Inuit Nunangat; a feature about tourism, climate change, and cultural preservation in Old Crow; a feature about the colonial practices of the Northwest Territories Housing Corporation; and a feature on the Ross River Dena’s fight to protect Dena Kēyeh/Kaska Country.

 We recognize that the North is defined culturally, rather than by strict geographic lines, and we’re looking for writers who have a connection to the land, culture, and/or communities of the North.
 The North roughly encompasses what is currently known as the Yukon, Northwest Territories, and Nunavut, and northern parts of what is currently known as B.C., Alberta, Saskatchewan, Manitoba, Ontario, Quebec, and Newfoundland and Labrador.
 We are especially seeking pitches from Indigenous people.

 How to pitch

 You don't have to be a journalist to submit a pitch – we're looking for anyone with a story to tell about their community, environment, or land.
 We prioritize writers of colour, especially Indigenous and Black writers.
-If you’re a writer of colour who wants more support in crafting a pitch or developing an angle for your story, you can email saima[at]briarpatchmagazine.com before August 15, 2021.
+If you’re a writer of colour who wants more support in crafting a pitch or developing an angle for your story, you can email sophie[at]briarpatchmagazine.com before October 20, 2022.

 A pitch is a short summary of the story you want to write.
 Your pitch should be under 200 words, and between one and three paragraphs.